 - People with normal feet might find it oversized

-These shoes have been amazingly successful in their initial two generations, and the third one is no different.
+These shoes have been amazingly successful in their initial generations, and the fifth one is no different.

 Why?
 Well, EVA is great in terms of durability.
-But it’s not as stiff as TPU.
-Therefore, it will allow for slight movement under heavy loads, which is totally bad for your squats.
+But itโs not as stiff as TPU.
+Therefore, it will allow for slight movement under heavy loads, which is bad for squats.

 Aside from this, the shoes function properly.
 Leather constitutes the biggest part of the upper, leaving the padded mesh around the heel only.
 This allows for a balanced experience between the leather support and the mesh breathability.